Mika7o7/News-page/README.md

 # News-page

 It is just single news page,
-you can create news and category.
+you can register and after it create news and category.

 # Install packages